The tax mistake that can snowball into years of trouble

 "Telling the ATO of any difficulties you are in and explaining the situation almost always produces a better outcome, in terms of penalties, than ignoring the issue and hoping that it goes away - it doesn't, it simply means greater consequences down the track."

-When should you get professional tax advice?
+When should you speak to a tax agent?

 Both Chapman and Ord also recommend that those looking for additional help about their options and obligations consider seeking advice from a tax agent.